After death - dealing with an estate

 Who deals with the estate

 If there is no executor one can be appointed by applying to the sheriff court.
 You may need a solicitor’s help to do this or the sheriff clerk in the local sheriff court might help you to apply to court.
-The court is likely to agree to you becoming the executor if you are the married partner, civil partner or next of kin.
+When the court has to appoint the executor they may need special insurance to act.
+This is called a Bond of Caution.
+You can ask a solicitor about this.
+The court is likely to agree to you becoming the executor if you are the married partner, civil partner or next of kin of the person who has died.

 An executor may have to apply for a special legal authority before they can deal with the estate.
 This is called confirmation.